Mandakini-S/Mandakini-S/README.md

 Hi there 👋

-- 🔭 I’m currently studying Bachelor of Electronics, Communication and Information Engineering at Pashchimanchal Campus, Pokhara.
+- Bachelor of Electronics, Communication and Information Engineering at Pashchimanchal Campus, Pokhara.
-- 📫 How to reach me: mandakinisapkota@gmail.com
+- mandakinisapkota@gmail.com

 <!--